trueos/build/manifests/README.md

 ### Distribution Branding
 There are a couple options which may be set in the manifest in order to "brand" the distribution of TrueOS.

-* "os_name" (string) : Branding name for the distribution.
+* **os_name** (string) : Branding name for the distribution.
    * Default Value: "TrueOS"
    * Will change the branding in pc-installdialog, and the distro branding in the bootloader as well.
-* "os_version" (string) : Custom version tag for the build.
+* **os_version** (string) : Custom version tag for the build.
    * At build time this will become the "TRUEOS_VERSION" environment variable which can be used in filename expansions and such later (if that environment variable is not already set).

+### base-packages
+The "base-packages" target allows the configuration of the OS packages itself.
+This can involve the naming scheme, build flags, extra dependencies, and more.

 #### Base Packages Options
-* "name-prefix" (string) : Naming convention for the base packages (Example: FreeBSD-runtime will become [name-prefix]-runtime)
+* **name-prefix** (string) : Naming convention for the base packages (Example: FreeBSD-runtime will become [name-prefix]-runtime)
-* "depends" (JSON object) : This is a object containing declarations of additional dependencies that you would like to add to particular base packages: The next level of the object is the name of the base package, then within that object is the name of the package you want to add as a dependency, and within that is the origin and version of the package that is needed.
+* **depends** (JSON object) : This is a object containing declarations of additional dependencies that you would like to add to particular base packages: The next level of the object is the name of the base package, then within that object is the name of the package you want to add as a dependency, and within that is the origin and version of the package that is needed.
 See the example below for a working demonstration of this dependency injection.
    * **WARNING:** Make sure that only simple ports/packages are injected with this mechanism!
 Example: The runtime package installs the user/groups files on the system, so adding a dependency on a package that needs to create a user/group will cause install failures since the dependency is installed before the runtime package.
-* "kernel-flags" and "world-flags" (JSON object) : These are objects containing extra builds flags that will be used for the kernel/world build stages.
+* **kernel-flags** and **world-flags** (JSON object) : These are objects containing extra builds flags that will be used for the kernel/world build stages.
-   * "default" (JSON array of strings) : Default list of build flags (required)
+   * **default** (JSON array of strings) : Default list of build flags (required)
-   * "ENV_VARIABLE" (JSON array of strings) : Additional list to be added to the "default" list **if** an environment variable with the same name exists.
+   * **ENV_VARIABLE** (JSON array of strings) : Additional list to be added to the "default" list **if** an environment variable with the same name exists.
-* "strip-plist" (JSON array of strings) :  List of directories or files that need to be removed from the base-packages.
+* **strip-plist** (JSON array of strings) :  List of directories or files that need to be removed from the base-packages.

 #### Base Packages Example
 ```